mathildaj/Catalog/README.md

 ### Installing the application

-1. Download or clone this VM onto your local machine: [VM for Log Analysis Project](http://github.com/udacity/fullstack-nanodegree-vm)
+1. Download or clone this VM onto your local machine: [VM for this Project](http://github.com/udacity/fullstack-nanodegree-vm)
 2. Download the catalog repository onto your local machine, place it under the VM folder /vagrant

 ## How to run the application